davetang/onemanarmy/README.md

 picture, it is difficult to be pragmatic and to make intelligent compromises and informed decisions.
 For example, by understanding the context, you can decide just how good your software needs to be.
 Sometimes near-perfection is necessary but often times you can make trade-offs.
+This idea is called good-enough software but it does not imply writing poor code.
+It simply advocates that the produced code is good enough for the necessary requirements.
+For example, you can trade-off adding new features or further polishing up code so that other constraints are met.
+The scope and quality requirements should be discussed at the beginning of a project.

 One of the main philosophy of being pragmatic is the idea of taking responsibility for yourself: you are in control of your career advancement,